fortrabbit/legal/security-measures.md

 # Security measures

-last modified: 11th of August 2021
+last modified: 16th of August 2021

-**We take security very seriously — isn't that what everybody is saying?** It's our business to keep your business online.
+**We take security very seriously — isn't that what everybody says?** It's our business to keep your business online.
 It's our duty to keep the infrastructure secure.

 While we don't like to expose too much detail — as secrecy is part of security — the following technical and organizational measures may give you some confidence: